Connecting your RunKeeper Account

 If you decided to disable importing when connecting the account, you must first go back to the "RunKeeper" page under "Accounts & Settings" and enable "Update Friend Feed".

 Sharing your activities on RunKeeper

 You can upload a single activity directly to RunKeeper by opening it from the "Activities" list, tapping the "..." button in the upper right corner, choosing "Share" and finally "More."
 This will bring up a page where you can choose to share the activity to on or more of the most popular services including RunKeeper along with an optional message.
-The activity will then be uploaded to RunKeeper and you will hear a "swoosh" sound when the upload is complete.
 If the activity already exists on RunKeeper, only the title and activity type is updated.

 Similarly, you can upload all your activities directly to RunKeeper by choosing "Share & Export" from the upper left menu and then "RunKeeper."
 RunGap will then upload all activities missing on RunKeeper and update the titles and activity types for the rest.
 This may take a while the very first time, but RunGap will automatically skip previously uploaded activities which have not been modified and therefore subsequent exports will complete much faster.

 If you need to upload a selection of activities, you can set a filter from the upper, right "..." menu to select workouts within a specific date range, with a special type etc..
 Next, choose "Use Filter" and then "Share" from the upper, right "..." to share only the workouts matching by the filter

 Finally you can use Auto Sharing to share new workouts as they are imported from other services.